lheckemann/gizmoball/docs/final-release/validation.md

 This decision was made due to the diffculty to test a running simulation with the JUnit framework.

-We have a total of XXX JUnit tests that target our Model, with a coverage percentage of:
+We have a total of 338 JUnit tests that target our Model, with a coverage percentage of:
-- Absorber
+- Absorber        - 100%
-- BaseGizmo
+- BaseGizmo       - 100%
-- Circle
+- Circle          - 100%
-- Flipper
+- Flipper         - 100%
-- GizmoType
+- GizmoType       - 87.3%
-- InvalidAbsorberWidthHeight
-- NonRotatableException
-- Rotation
+- Rotation        - 92.6%
-- Sink
+- Sink            - 100%
-- Spawner
+- Spawner         - 100%
-- SpinningFlipper
+- SpinningFlipper - 100%
-- Square
+- Square          - 100%
-- StandardFlipper
+- StandardFlipper - 100%
-- Triangle
+- Triangle        - 100%
 - Ball            - 100%
-- CollisionFinder
+- CollisionFinder - Regression tests
-- Geometry
+- Geometry        - Regression tests
-- Model - 73%
+- Model           - 73.4% + Regression tests
-- PositionOutOfBoundsException
-- PositionOverlapException
+- Saver           - 96.8%
-- SyntaxError
+- StandardLoader  - 97.6%

 This is not as high as we wanted due to the previously mentioned issue.
 Below are are all regression tests we currently have: